Alvin Boretz: Film

 Boretz wrote the screenplay for the 1978 film Brass Target which starred Sophia Loren and John Cassavetes.
 The critic Roger Ebert wrote in the Chicago Sun-Times, "What sets this movie apart is that real care was lavished on developing the characters and the script's complexities."

 Stage

 His stage play, "Made In America" debuted at the Mark Taper Forum in Los Angeles in 1984.
 The play was directed by Steven Robman and starred Brian Dennehy.
 The play was described as "a big play, with no scarcity of themes" by theater critic Dan Sullivan writing in the Los Angeles Times.
 Set in middle-class Boston, the play pivots around a blue collar, second generation Irish American who laments the deteriorating condition of his life and his country.

 Death and legacy

 Boretz died in 2010 at the age of 91, in New York City.
 His entire collection of scripts, correspondence and notes is housed at the Wisconsin Center for Film and Theater Research.
 His daughter Carrie Boretz is a noted photographer.

+Recognition

+Boretz's "Little Girl Lost" won Ohio State University's first prize for a half-hour documentary in 1956.